Children around the world

 During the Lantern Festival, this little boy is playing with cymbals.
 (Photo copyright © by Kaj Halberg)

-Accompanied by music from gongs, children, dressed as Bajajiang, perform a dance in front of a temple during the Tiger God festival, celebrated in the town of Shingang.
+Accompanied by music from gongs, children, dressed as Bajajiang, perform a dance in front of a temple during the Tiger God festival, celebrated in the town of Shinggang.
 The ground is littered with debris from exploded firecrackers.
 (Photos copyright © by Kaj Halberg)

 Little boy, drumming during another festival in Shinggang, dedicated to the Mother Goddess Mazu.
 (Photo copyright © by Kaj Halberg)